eddt123/Intan_RHX_TCP_Stim/README.md

     Outputs a log file in a timing folder, recording the timestamp, channel, and current amplitude for each configuration.
     The script ensures that all channels and amplitudes are tested efficiently and sequentially while maintaining a clear log for analysis.

+For each stimulation channel, each other channel is iteratively used as the return channel.
+This tests all avialable current paths.

 ## TI_Intan_dipole.py
 Used to do temporal interference using the Intan RHS system (PWM-TI).
 Creates a 1200Hz and 1250Hz pulse trains at two separate channels to create a interference region at 50Hz.
 The 50Hz region is created for ~0.2s (maximum number of pulses 255), equivalent to 10 period cycles for the 50Hz tone.